ianrae/fieldcopy/README.md

 FieldCopy has many features to help with conversion:

 * converts basic types such as conversion between int and Integer, Long, Double, and other Number types.
+See [Built-In Conversions](~built-in-conversions)

-* converts Java date and time objects, such as LocalDate to ZonedDateTime
+* converts Java date and time objects, such as LocalDate to ZonedDateTime.
+See [Date and Time Format](~date_and_time_format)

 * handles Optional fields, adding or removing Optional as needed.
+See [Optional](~optional)

 * default values can be defined that are used when a field is null.
+See [default](~default)

-* handles copying of sub-ojects, if a converter has been defined.
-For example, in the above example, if a converter between AddressEntity and AddressDTO was defined in the JSON, then it would be used for CustomerEntity.address -> CustomerDTO.address.
+* handles copying of nested objects (also called sub-objects) using converters.
+See [Sub-Objects](~sub-objects)

-* fields within sub-objects can be copied, such as "address.city -> city"
+* fields within sub-objects can be copied, such as "address.city -> city".
+See [Sub-Object Fields](~sub-object-fields)

 * "auto" can be used to automatically copy all fields of the source object.
+See [auto](~auto)

 * "custom" can be used when you want to write the conversion code for a field.
+See [custom](~custom)

 * You can write your own converts and use them from a FieldCopy-created converter, and vice versa.
+See [Additional Converters](~additional_conveters)

 ### Usage